wizardyesterday/AutomaticGainControl/README.txt

 4.2.2 Choice 2

-1. Copy files, AutomaticGainControl.h dbfsCalucater.h in an include directory
+1. Copy files, AutomaticGainControl.h dbfsCalculator.h in an include directory
 of your choice.

 2. Copy files, AutomaticGainControl.c and dbfsCalculator.c  into a source